Getting Back on Track After a Bad Month

 Studies have shown that increasing our water intake can improve our mood, energy and satisfaction levels.
-Studies have also shown that when people decrease the amount of water they’re drinking, they were faced with headaches, bad moods, tension and confusion.
+Studies have also shown that when people drink less, they suffered headaches, bad moods, tension and confusion.

 Try and aim to drink 2.5 liters of water a day and see how this affects your mood and stress levels.
 Refilling your water bottle at work every hour or so also gives you the chance to take a break from your desk and screen.